MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/quickstart.md

 ## Resources

-The following resources provide additional information about the topics in this Quickstart:
+The following resources provide additional information about the topics in this quickstart:

 - [Firebase Unity SDK](https://firebase.google.com/docs/unity/setup):  An all-in-one FCM solution for Unity.
 This SDK, among all other features, allows you to receive and process push notifications sent via FCM.
 - [Push It Real Good: How to Get Players to Say Yes to Push Notifications](https://blog.playfab.com/blog/push-it-real-good-how-get-players-say-yes-push-notifications/): This blog post details additional strategies and techniques for using push notifications.